joergwinner/angular-excel-print/README.md

-This is a demo project to show how to export on browser a JSON datasource to Excel xlsx file using the xlsx library to format the workbook and file-save library to push download the file into browser.
+In this his is a demo project to show how to export on browser a JSON datasource to Excel xlsx file using the xlsx library to format the workbook and file-save library to push download the file into browser.
 The project is created with angular-cli version 1.1.0.
 The demo is implemented on app.component and will run out of the box with ng serve -o (angular/cli should be installed and npm install/yarn executed before).